SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 This countermeasure can be considered an actionable approach to mitigating the "Counterfeit Resource Server" threat (see "Access Token Phishing by Counterfeit Resource Server" in {{Section 4.9.1 of !RFC9700}}) within the context of open ecosystems.

 Note that the countermeasures for mix-up attacks (defined in {{Section 4.4.2 of !RFC9700}} and clarified in {{CountermeasureUpdate}}) do not mitigate client configuration confusion attack, because the malicious and honest client configurations have the same issuer identifier of the honest authorization server.
-Instead, the countermeasure above suggests clients storing and comparing a unique identifier that could distinguish issuer-sharing client configurations.
+Instead, the countermeasure above suggests that clients store and compare a unique identifier that could distinguish issuer-sharing client configurations.

 # Security Considerations {#Security}